 Sarah’s recordings include “The Colorful Telemann” with Indianapolis Baroque Orchestra for NAXOS Music, “Fair and Princely Branches: Music for the Jacobean Princes” with Renaissance violin band The Queen’s Rebels, “Stay at Home for the Holidays” with Sphere Ensemble, and the world premiere of Kurt Vonnegut’s Requiem with Voces Novae, found on all major streaming platforms.

 Sarah holds a Doctor of Music degree from Indiana University’s Jacobs School of Music; her doctoral research focuses on the music of Santiago Billoni, chapelmaster at the Durango Cathedral, Mexico, from 1749-1756.
 While at IU, she studied with Stanley Ritchie, Grigory Kalinovsky, and Mimi Zweig.
 She holds two Master of Music degrees from the University of Colorado at Boulder, where she studied with violinists Charles Wetherbee, Lina Bahn, and harpsichord and historical performance specialist Elizabeth Farr.
-Sarah has presented guest lectures at EAFIT in Medellín, Colombia, the Universidad Nacional Autónoma de México and at Indiana University, and she teaches violin students both locally and across the world, including in Colombia and at Kabarak University in Kenya.
-She performs regularly with her husband, violinist Alejandro Gómez Guillén both in string quartets and as Duo Anthracite.
+Sarah has presented guest lectures at EAFIT in Medellín, Colombia, the Universidad Nacional Autónoma de México, Indiana University, and the University of Nebraska at Omaha, and she teaches violin students both locally and across the world, including in Colombia and at Kabarak University in Kenya.
+She performs regularly with her husband, conductor and violinist Alejandro Gómez Guillén both in string quartets and as Duo Anthracite.

-Sarah is an ultra-marathon runner and always looks forward to seeing where her running shoes take her!
+Sarah is an avid ultra-marathon runner and always looks forward to seeing where her running shoes will take her!

 Say hello at SarahECranor (at) gmail.com